makmour/cleanup-kit/readme.txt

 **Options:**

-* `--term-id=<ids>` : A comma-separated list of category IDs.
+* `--term-id=<ids>` : A comma-separated list of category IDs to process.
 * `--category-slug=<slugs>` : A comma-separated list of category slugs.
-* `--dry-run` : (Optional) Simulate the cleanup.
+* `--dry-run` : (Optional) Simulate the cleanup without deleting data.

 **Examples:**

-**Dry Run:**
+**Safe Simulation (Dry Run):**
-`wp store-toolkit run --category-slug=clothing --dry-run`
+`wp store-toolkit run --category-slug=temp-collection --dry-run`

+**Live Cleanup (By ID):**
+`wp store-toolkit run --term-id=152,189`

-**Live Cleanup:**
+**Live Cleanup (By Slug):**
-`wp store-toolkit run --term-id=12,45`
+`wp store-toolkit run --category-slug=clothing,accessories`

 == Frequently Asked Questions ==

-= Is this tool safe to use? =
+= Is this tool safe? =
 Yes.
-The **Dry Run** mode (enabled by default) allows you to simulate the process safely.
-Always back up your database before running a live cleanup.
+The plugin defaults to **Dry Run** mode.
+This means you can press "Run" and see exactly what *would* happen in a log file, without actually deleting anything.
+We strongly recommend doing this first.

-= Does it delete the categories too? =
+= Does it delete the category folders too? =

-No. The plugin deletes all products *within* the selected categories, but the category terms themselves remain.
+No. The plugin deletes all the **products** inside the selected categories.
+The categories themselves (the terms) remain on your site, but they will be empty (0 products).

-= Where are the log files stored? =
+= Why use WP-CLI? =

-Logs are stored in: `/wp-content/uploads/store-toolkit-logs/`.
+If you are trying to delete 10,000+ products, a web browser might "time out" (stop working) halfway through.
+WP-CLI runs directly on the server, making it much faster and reliable for massive stores.

 == Screenshots ==

-1. **Admin Dashboard:** The main interface allowing you to select categories and choose between Dry Run or Live Cleanup.
+1.  **Dashboard:** Select categories to clean and choose between Simulation (Dry Run) or Live Cleanup.
-2. **Cleanup Log:** An example of the detailed log file generated after a cleanup process.
+2.  **Audit Logs:** Detailed logs ensure you know exactly what happened during the process.

 == Changelog ==

 = 1.1.0 =
-* REBRAND: Renamed plugin to **Store Toolkit for WooCommerce**.
+* REBRAND: Renamed plugin to **Store Toolkit for WooCommerce** to reflect its new modular architecture.
-* FEATURE: Prepared architecture for future add-on modules.
+* FEATURE: Prepared codebase for future add-on modules.
 * UPDATE: Updated WP-CLI commands to `wp store-toolkit`.

 = 1.0.6 =